 Histoplasmosis and cryptococcosis are fungal diseases that grow in the droppings and soil.
 Psittacosis is a bacterial disease that spreads when guano dries and guano particles become airborne and are inhaled.

-In substantial quantities bird dropping’s acidic matter can even cause damage to the fabric of a building or a structure which in turn, leads to higher cleaning and repair bills.
-Large quantities of bird droppings will also be infested with blood-feeding insects and mites this can be common in derelict buildings or rooftop plant structures where feral pigeons have gained access.
+In substantial quantities bird guano’s acidic matter can even cause damage to the fabric of buildings which in turn, leads to higher cleaning and repair bills.
+Large quantities of guano will also be infested with blood-feeding insects.

 Health & Safety